sandeep-tukaram/algods/instruction_design/recursion.md

 - Focus only on that partition and pick a new pivot - the middle.
 - Keep going until you find your name

-This is partition pattern - using a pivot to eliminate parts of the problem that you know can't contain your solution.
-It's like playing a smart guessing game where each guess cuts away a big chunk of possibilities.

-This pattern is great when:
-- You need to organize things around a specific value
-- You're comfortable with the fact that splits might not be even
-- You want to divide things into logical groups
+This is partition pattern - using a pivot to split a problem into subproblems usually referred as paritions.
+The above example, to dervive solution to the original problem, disregards one of the partitions and focues on the other.
+Problems may use more than one piviot, meaning more than two paritions, and solve all partitions and dervive the solution to the original problem.

-The beauty of these patterns is that once you start seeing them, you'll notice them everywhere - from sorting algorithms to real-world problem solving.
+The beauty of these patterns is that once you start seeing them, you'll notice them everywhere - from sorting algorithms to complex real-world problems.